Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Broken books and Birkhoff sections for SHS

 \section{Broken books and Birkhoff sections for SHS}

 The aim of this section and the next one is to generalize the main results of \cite{CDR} and \cite{CDHR, CM}, from Reeb vector fields of a contact form to Reeb vector fields of a SHS.
 In particular, we give a proof of Theorem~\ref{thm:mainBirk}.
-We start by recalling the following definitions of subsets of SHS: \begin{enumerate} \item $\mathcal{B}$ the set of contact non-degenerate Reeb vector fields of SHS such that in each connected component of $U$, the slopes of the vector field are non-constant (for some choice of $N$ and $U$). \item $\mathcal{B}_s\subset \mathcal{B}$ the set of strongly contact non-degenerate Reeb vector fields of SHS. \end{enumerate}
+We start by recalling the following definitions of subsets of SHS: \begin{enumerate} \item the set $\mathcal{B}$ of contact non-degenerate SHS such that, there is a structural decomposition with a contact region where the Reeb vector field is non-degenerate and in each connected component of the integrable region $U$ the slopes of the Reeb vector field are non-constant (see \textsection\ref{ss:SHS} for more details). \item the set $\mathcal{B}_s\subset \mathcal{B}$ of strongly contact non-degenerate SHS such that, there is a structural decomposition with a contact region where the Reeb vector field is strongly non-degenerate and in each connected component of the integrable region $U$ the slopes of the Reeb vector field are non-constant. \end{enumerate}

-Broken book decompositions, introduced in \cite{CDR} (consult Definition~\ref{defn:BBD}), provide a strong tool for studying the dynamics of a vector field.
-In particular, they are the starting point to prove the existence of Birkhoff sections under generic hypotheses (see \cite{CDHR} and \cite{CM}).
-We prove the existence of this structure for Reeb vector fields of a SHS in $\mathcal{B}$.
+Broken book decompositions, introduced in \cite{CDR} (consult Definitions~\ref{defn:BBD} and \ref{defn:BBD2}), provide a strong tool for studying the dynamics of a vector field.
+In particular, they are the starting point to construct Birkhoff sections under generic hypotheses (see \cite{CDHR} and \cite{CM}).
+We prove the existence of a supporting broken book decomposition for Reeb vector fields of a SHS in $\mathcal{B}$.

+We now recall the definition of Birkhoff section, which we mentioned in the introduction, and introduce the notion of $\partial$-strongness.